 Five steps for creating an inclusive workplace culture

-In order to facilitate inclusion in the workplace, you need to understand the building blocks.
-The following five steps can help provide the starting foundation of inclusion at your company.
+To facilitate inclusion in the workplace, you need to understand the building blocks.
+The following five steps provide the starting foundation of inclusion at your company.

 1. Get buy-in from leadership

-When designing inclusive workplace practices, your best allies will be you and your leadership team.
-Promoting inclusivity will be challenging if the C-suite senior leaders don’t prioritize it.
+You and your leadership team lead the way when designing an inclusive environment.
+Promoting inclusivity will be challenging if senior company leaders don’t prioritize it.

 You can start by educating your fellow leaders about the importance of inclusivity with diversity and inclusivity (D&I) training.
-Your founders and executive team must desire to build a diverse culture and work with people of different nationalities, skin colors, genders, and sexual orientations.
+Your founders and executive team must desire to build a diverse organizational culture and work with people of different nationalities, skin colors, genders, religions, and sexual orientations and identities.

-This process also means creating a safe space for your leaders to ask potentially tough questions before leading inclusion programs company-wide.
+You must create a safe space for your leaders to ask tough questions and express feedback before introducing an inclusion program to your employees.
 Once leadership is on board, they can be a beneficial employee resource for setting an inclusive tone in the office.

 2. Create opportunities for conversation